 Wear Chacos, old tennis shoes, or hiking boots

-Parts of the trail may have lots of slippery leaves, water, or you may find yourself climbing over a fallen tree.
+Parts of the Tunica Hills trails may have lots of slippery leaves, water, or you may find yourself climbing over a fallen tree.
 Not to mention the uphill drudgery you have to do to get back to the parking lot.
 Be sure to wear comfortable shoes.
 I like to bring a separate pair of shoes for the ride home, just in case mine get wet along the hike.

 There are multiple points along the path where you will see little waterfalls.
 You can find them by looking at the map along the trail.
+This is one of the reasons that we love to recommend Tunica Hills, as waterfalls are every kid’s dream!

 You don’t have cell phone service